-In the centre of this Walter Scott classic fiction inspired film the chivalrousness and the daring stand.
-Ivanhoe, the disowned knight join to the bravehearted and high-minded Robin Hood, the valiant of Forest Sherwood.
-They want King Richard to rule the kingdom instead of evil Prince John.Written by
+In the center of this Walter Scott classic fiction inspired movie the chivalrousness and the daring stand.
+Sir Wilfred of Ivanhoe (Robert Taylor), the disowned knight join to the bravehearted and high-minded Robin of Locksley (Harold Warrender), the valiant of Sherwood Forest.
+They want King Richard (Norman Wooland) to rule the kingdom instead of evil Prince John (Guy Rolfe).Written by

 Kornel Osvart <email@example.com>

 The letter of King Richard, which the illiterate Ivanhoe cannot read, is written in 20th-century English, instead of the medieval French that the English court spoke in the 12th century, and is composed in 20th-century script, instead of the very different script that was in use during the 1100s.
 See more »

 In the 12th century, at the close of the third crusade to free the Holy Land, the Saxon knight called Wilfred of Ivanhoe undertook a private crusade of his own.
 England's warrior king Richard the Lionhearted had disappeared during his homeward march, vanishing without trace.
 His disappearance dealt a cruel blow to his unhappy country, already in turmoil from the bitter conflict between Saxons and Normans.
 And in time, most of his subjects came to mourn him as dead.
 But Ivanhoe's ...